wp-plugins/woocommerce-easy-booking-system/readme.txt

 1. Install the "WooCommerce Easy Booking System" Plugin
 2. Activate the plugin
-7. Go to the WooCommerce Easy Booking System option page to set up the texts you want to display
+7. Go to the WooCommerce Easy Booking System option page to set up the texts and colors you want to display
 3. Go to the WooCommerce Product Page your want to allow for booking or renting
-4. Check the "Add booking option" box under the price fields
+4. Check the "Bookable" box next to the product type dropdown
 8. And you're done !

 == Changelog ==